HighNESS Conceptual Design Report: Volume I: Experimental campaign with advanced reflectors

 \subsubsection{Dose rate}

 The measurement of the dose rates outside the bunker is an important task to guarantee the safety of the people working at the facility during the experiment.
-The estimation of the same dose rates with a model is needed not only to ensure the validity of the model itself but also to study what are the worse case scenarios and how to act preventively.
+The estimation of the same dose rates with a model is needed not only to ensure the validity of the model itself but also to study what the worst case scenarios are and how to prevent them.
 A preliminary safety assessment with the channel \#4 beam shutter open and reactor power of both 1 and \SI{10}{MW} was performed by the radiation protection group in week 23 of 2023.
-A temporary lead reflector and paraffin wax shielding (\cref{fig:dummy_lead}) was mounted in the room, and also a temporary ceiling made of borated HDPE sheets was built.
+A temporary lead reflector and paraffin wax shielding (\cref{fig:dummy_lead}) was mounted in the room, and a temporary ceiling made of borated HDPE sheets was built.
 Neutron and gamma dose rates were measured at five points outside the boron concrete walls.
 In all the cases, the values were below the legal requirement of \SI{10}{\micro Sv/h} (see \cref{tab:dose_rates}).

 We adapted the previous model by adding the dummy lead reflector and the temporary HDPE roof to compare the calculated dose rates with the measured one.
 The model and the five points measured are shown in \cref{fig:dose_geo}.\\